-In the first part of this piece we examined the great differences between the commandment to love under the Law and Jesus’ new commandment to love.
+In the first part of this piece, we examined the significant differences between the commandment to love under the Law and Jesus’ new commandment to love.

 Let us recap these differences.

 First, God’s people under the Law were permitted to discriminate in loving people.
-They were commanded only to love their families, friends or neighbours, but not their enemies (Lev.
+They were commanded only to love their families, friends, or neighbors, but not their enemies (Lev.
 19:18, Deut.
 23:6).

 On the contrary, the New Testament saints are commanded by Christ never to discriminate in loving people.
-Both friends and enemies are to be loved and treated equally, without any discrimination, prejudice or bias (Matt.
+Both friends and enemies are to be loved and treated equally, without discrimination, prejudice, or bias (Matt.
 5:43-45).

-Second, God’s people under the Law were not prohibited or forbidden from seeking for vengeance, reprisal or retaliation against people who hurt them (Lev.
+Second, God’s people under the Law were not prohibited from seeking vengeance, reprisal, or retaliation against people who hurt them (Lev.
 24:19-20, Deut.
 19:21).

 Matthew 5:38-41 – NKJV